A Blast to the Past

 Overall, Yooka-Laylee is a game with a ton of retro-inspired heart, but a definite lack of polish may disappoint fans who expected the quality of their previous Banjo-Kazooie titles.
 With a smaller team, smaller development time, and a lower price in the end at $40, it’s still a good deal for those looking for a modern 3D platformer.

 At the end of the day, despite some issues here and there, I had fun with this title, and I look forward to seeing what Playtonic does with Yooka-Tooie.

 ~Final Score: 7/10~

-Review copy purchased by reviewer.
+Review copy purchased by reviewer for PC.
 Screenshots taken by reviewer.
-The Steam version was played for this review.